iiShreya/ShreyaResume/README.md

 # ShreyaResume

-The Website link hosted by Google Firebase :  https://shreyaresume-accd3.web.app/
+The Website of my resume link hosted by Google Firebase :  https://shreyaresume-accd3.web.app/ Here I have documented some of the projects i have done :  https://projectperweek-pw.web.app/